sahilsao/flask_user_management/README.md

 (venv) $ flask run
 ```

-Navigate to 'http://localhost:5000' to view the website!
+Navigate to 'http://localhost:5000' in your favorite web browser to view the website!

 ## Key Python Modules Used

-* Flask: micro-framework for web application development
+* **Flask**: micro-framework for web application development which includes the following dependencies:
+  * click: package for creating command-line interfaces (CLI)
+  * itsdangerous: cryptographically sign data
+  * Jinja2: templating engine
+  * MarkupSafe: escapes characters so text is safe to use in HTML and XML
+  * Werkzeug: set of utilities for creating a Python application that can talk to a WSGI server
-* pytest: framework for testing Python projects
+* **pytest**: framework for testing Python projects
-* Jinga2 - templating engine
-* SQLAlchemy - ORM (Object Relational Mapper)
+* **Flask-SQLAlchemy** - ORM (Object Relational Mapper) for Flask
-* Flask-Bcrypt - password hashing
-* Flask-Login - support for user management
+* **Flask-Login** - support for user management (login/logout) in Flask
-* Flask-WTF - simplifies forms
+* **Flask-WTF** - simplifies forms in Flask
+* **flake8** - static analysis tool

-This application is written using Python 3.9.
+This application is written using Python 3.10.

 ## Testing